xyoun/wechat-electron/README.md

 #### Bugs

-* can not drag&drop after using electron packager to pack to Native app.
+* can not drag&drop image. but you can paste image.